Video is an undeniably powerful marketing tool, but what’s the best way to embed a video in your email?

 You can see some examples of this at ReallyGoodEmails.com.

-To do this, you have to prepare your click-worthy video thumbnail image.
-This can be more of an art than a science, for sure.
+- Create a video thumbnail image – this can be more of an art than a science, for sure.
 You can take a screengrab of the video itself or even design a graphic (both with the video play button included, of course).
 The goal is to avoid clickbait while also encouraging the user to click to watch.

 This can be expanded to the whole image being in motion as a GIF file that you’re embedding.
 Truly, the sky is the limit when it comes to the look and feel of the image you want to embed.

 Keep in mind that while a majority of email clients support embedded GIFs, Windows Phone 7, Outlook 2007, 2010, and 2013 don’t.
 Instead, these email clients will only show the first frame of the GIF.
 (Not a deal-breaker, but be aware of what that first frame looks like.)
 Also, try to keep your GIF file size as small as possible so that there’s not a long loading time when recipients open your email.
-Ideally, the size is 200KB to 250KB.
+Ideally, the size is 100KB or less.

 A direct link is the best option.
 For example, use the direct link of your Facebook Live video rather than the link to your Facebook Page.
 The reason should be obvious: It’s a better user experience to go directly to the video you want to watch than a landing page where you have to search for the video.